Stephen-Gates/report-gallery/docs/story/index.md

 ![Process Factsheet Map report](../assets/images/factsheet-map-process.png){: .zoom }

-## What applications support your processes?
+##  Applications supporting your Processes

 This report shows which applications support your processes.
 This view shows the lifecycle of each application.

 ![Application Matrix](../assets/images/application-matrix-process-ug-lifecycle.png){: .zoom }

-There are may views that can be displayed.
+There are many views that can be displayed.
 Do you have an area of interest?

 ![Lifecycle view](../assets/images/view-lifecycle.png){: .zoom }